sashalvna/SFRD_fit/README.md

 The locations of features in the mass distribution of merging binary black holes are robust against uncertainties in the metallicity-dependent cosmic star formation history.</h3>

 <p>
-Source and code associated to the paper
+Source and code associated to the paper <a href="http://arxiv.org/abs/2209.03385"> that can be found here</a>

 </p>

 <br>